ACTION: Movable mechanical parts of a firearm.

 TRIGGER: Moveable mechanical device designed to be operated by the index finger for double action or single action mode depending on type of firearm.

 TUNNEL-VISION: Peripheral-optic distortion / dysfunction phenomena.
-A condition that can occur during high concentration where one see (is aware of) only the center of his/her attention.
+A condition that can occur during high concentration where one sees (is aware of) only the center of his/her attention.
 This temporary occurrence renders the victim oblivious to surrounding events.

 WEAPON: Webster defines it as "an instrument of offensive or defensive combat."
 Thus an automobile, baseball bat, bottle, chair, firearm, fist, hammer, pen, knife or shovel is a "weapon," if so used.
 Properly used as an adjective to describe usage.
 Weapon is not synonymous with gun or firearm, although often misused by “wannabies” and non professionals.

-COMMON HANDGUN CALIBERS
+COMMON PISTOL CALIBERS

 .22 Long Rifle (.22LR) This is a rimfire cartridge and has been very popular for over 100 years